BETTER! vs OpenText

 |---|---|---|

-| Architecture | ||
+| Foundation | ||

-| Deploy time | 3-6 months | Minutes |
+| Deploy time | 3-6 months with consultants | Minutes.
+One command. |

-| Customization | Professional services required | Self-service admin UI |
+| Who runs it | Professional services required | Your team.
+Self-hosted or managed. |

 | AI | ||

-| Built-in AI | OpenText Magellan (enterprise add-on) | Asset intelligence, included |
+| Built-in AI | OpenText Magellan (enterprise add-on) | Agentic intelligence, included |

 | Search | ||

-| Complexity | Requires tuning | Zero config |
+| Speed | Proprietary, requires tuning | Sub-50ms results, zero config |

-| Semantic search | Limited | Voyage AI + pgvector included |
+| Semantic search | Limited | Find by meaning, not just keywords |

 | Cost | ||